Taxation in Australia: Personal income taxes

 Income taxes on individuals are imposed at the federal level.
 This is the most significant source of revenue in Australia.
 State governments have not imposed income taxes since World War II.
 Personal income taxes in Australia are imposed on the personal income of each person on a progressive basis, with higher rates applying to higher income levels.
 Unlike some other countries, personal income tax in Australia is imposed on an individual and not on a family unit.

 Individuals are also taxed on their share of any partnership or trust profits to which they are entitled for the financial year.
+A tax file number is a personal reference number required to pay tax in Australia.
+TFNs are used for identification and record keeping purposes.
+A tax return is due once per financial year.

 Capital gains tax

 Capital Gains Tax (CGT) in the context of the Australian taxation system applies to the capital gain made on disposal of any asset, except for specific exemptions.
 The most significant exemption is the family home.
 Rollover provisions apply to some disposals, one of the most significant is transfers to beneficiaries on death, so that the CGT is not a quasi death duty.

 CGT operates by having net gains treated as taxable income in the tax year an asset is sold or otherwise disposed of.
 If an asset is held for at least 1 year then any gain is first discounted by 50% for individual taxpayers, or by 331/3% for superannuation funds.
 Net capital losses in a tax year may be carried forward and offset against future capital gains.
 However, capital losses cannot be offset against income.

 Personal use assets and collectables are treated as separate categories and losses on those are quarantined so they can only be applied against gains in the same category, not other gains.
 This works to stop taxpayers subsidising hobbies from their investment earnings.